spjuhel/BoARIO/paper.md

 limited programming knowledge.
 It also aims to be modular and extensible to include additional economic mechanisms in future versions.
 Finally, its API aims at making it inter-operable with other modeling software (such as the `CLIMADA` platform [@gabriela-aznar-siguan-2023-8383171] to which `BoARIO` is in the process of being integrated).

+`BoARIO` is at the core of its author's PhD thesis, and was notably used in [@juhel-2023-robus], recently submitted to Risk Analysis.
+Other notable ongoing projects,
+are:
-`BoARIO` is at the core of its author's PhD thesis, notably the in [@juhel-2023-robus], submitted to Risk Analysis.
-Other notable ongoing projects, are an evaluation of the indirect costs of future floods at the global scope and comparing its to similar studies using the Acclimate and MRIA models [@willner-2018-global-econom; @koks-2019-macroec-impac] and a study on the compounding effect of indirect impacts from multiple events.
+- an evaluation of the indirect costs of future floods at the global scope and comparing its to similar studies using the Acclimate and MRIA models [@willner-2018-global-econom; @koks-2019-macroec-impac]
+- a study on the compounding effect of indirect impacts from multiple events.
+- a technical paper on the coupling with the `CLIMADA` platform.

 # Status